Your Unofficial Amazon Fire Tablet Manual

 In general, battery life should last around 8 hours for continuous reading and 7.5 hours for video playback, although this is with Wi-Fi disabled (see below).

-8.3 Configuring Wireless Networking on the Kindle Fire
+8.3 Configuring Wireless Networking on the Amazon Fire

 Available in the Settings menu, wireless networking should be pretty painless to use for most users.

 After switching Wi-Fi On, your device should do a quick scan for local wireless networks.
 To join an open network (identified by a Wi-Fi symbol with no padlock), simply tap and wait for your Amazon Fire to connect.

 Connecting to a secure network, meanwhile, is slightly more detailed.
 In this situation, you will need a password, which can only be acquired from the network administrator or the side of the wireless router.
 Once again, tap the network name to begin, using the keyboard to enter the password.
 Note that the Show password checkbox will help you check that the passphrase has been entered correctly.
 Once done, tap Connect and wait for confirmation.